marc88cap/Java-8/src/simpletron/README.md

-# Simpletron Machine-Language Programming
+# Compiler simulation
-An exercise to create a programming language simulator called Simpletron Machine Language or SML.
+An exercise to create a compiler which will compile Simple code to Simpletron Machine Language or SML.
 The compiler should be written object-oriented.
 ## RULES
 There are certain rules that the Simple needs to follow: